JTCyberTech/Cybersecurity-Home-Labs/HackThisSite Writeup/Basic.md

 - For html: `<!-- ... -->` is a comment.

 ## 2. Missing password file can be a very serious vulnerability because if the code is default allow behavior, everyone can login.

+## 3. Inspect (Q) can show hidden file sometimes.

+## 4 and 5.
+We can edit value on the hidden input type.